Former Tennessee officer accused in Tyre Nichols' death to change plea ahead of trial

-MEMPHIS, Tenn. — (AP) — A former Tennessee police officer charged in the fatal beating of Memphis motorist Tyre Nichols intends to change his not guilty plea in federal court on Friday, according to court filings.
+MEMPHIS, Tenn. — (AP) — A former Tennessee police officer charged in last year's fatal beating of Memphis motorist Tyre Nichols intends to change his not guilty plea in federal court on Friday, according to court filings.

 Police video showed Nichols calling for his mother as the officers beat him.

-Note: This story has been corrected to show Nichols died on Jan.
-10, 2023, not Jan.
-7, 2023.